SamTebbs33/baldr/README.md

 ```

 ### revert
-Revert a save's files to how they were in the save
+Revert the working directory to the specified save

 ```
 baldr revert "save_hash"